DarkGL/node-xvfb-ts/README.md

 # node-xvfb-ts

-Easily start and stop an X Virtual Frame Buffer from your node apps and typescript.
+Easily start and stop an X Virtual Frame Buffer from your node apps.

 -----